A Framework can be defined as a set of guidelines which when followed produce beneficial results.

-In this type of framework, Test case logic resides in the script and test data in kept outside the script, and it is maintained either in Xls sheet, .csv files or in some Database like SQL or Oracle etc. Test Scripts themselves are prepared either using Linear Scripting or Test Library Framework.
+In this type of framework, Test case logic resides in the script, and test data is kept outside the script, and it is maintained either in Xls sheet, .csv files or in some Database like SQL or Oracle, etc. Test Scripts themselves are prepared either using Linear Scripting or Test Library Framework.

 - Changes to the Test Scripts do not affect the Test Data